Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Escaping Closed Geodesics

 \subsection{Completion of the proof of Theorem~\ref{geometricallyFiniteNearOrbit}}

-With the preceding geometric constructions established, we now establish the two directions of the equivalence separately. \\ \paragraph{\textit{Necessity direction}.} Assume the action of $G$ on $X$ is geometrically finite.
+With the preceding geometric constructions established, we now establish the two directions of the equivalence separately. \\ \paragraph{\textit{Necessity direction}.} This direction is well-known and we include a proof for completeness.
+Assume the action of $G$ on $X$ is geometrically finite.
 By Lemma~\ref{geomFinite}, there exists a $G$-invariant family of pairwise disjoint horoballs $\{B_p: p\in \Lambda^{nc} G\}$ such that the action of $G$ on the complement $\mathrm{CH}(\Lambda G)\setminus \bigcup_{p\in \Lambda^{nc} G}B_p$ is cocompact.